-1. The Parties shall endeavor to establish mechanisms for cooperation on issues related to electronic commerce, which shall address the following matters, among others:
+- 1. The Parties shall endeavor to establish mechanisms for cooperation on issues related to electronic commerce, which shall address the following matters, among others: - (a) the recognition of electronic signature certificates1 issued to the public and the facilitation of cross-border certification services; - (b) protection of personal data; - (c) the responsibility of the suppliers or service providers with respect to the transmission or storage of the information;

-(a) the recognition of electronic signature certificates (1) issued to the public and the facilitation of cross-border certification services;
+&lt;sup>1For Panama, the Recognition of the electronic signature certificate refers to the qualified electronic certificate.

-(b) protection of personal data;

-(c) the responsibility of the suppliers or service providers with respect to the transmission or storage of the information;

-(d) the processing of unsolicited commercial electronic messages;

-(e) the security of electronic transactions and the promotion of confidence in electronic commerce in accordance with the policies of the Parties;

-(f) consumer protection in the field of electronic commerce; and

-(g) any other matter relevant to the development of electronic commerce.
+- (d) the processing of unsolicited commercial electronic messages; - (e) the security of electronic transactions and the promotion of confidence in electronic commerce in accordance with the policies of the Parties; - (f) consumer protection in the field of electronic commerce; and - (g) any other matter relevant to the development of electronic commerce.